CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ### Client Only [Size: Variable]

 The client uses this ID to command the server to delete the given profile.
 It passes the name of the profile to delete as a null-terminated string.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.

+This packet requires local client status.

 There is no response from the server for this packet.

 ## NET_PACKET_ID_PROFILEMANAGER_UPLOAD_PROFILE

 ### Client Only [Size: Variable]

 The client uses this ID to upload a JSON-formatted profile to the server.
 The JSON data is sent as a null-terminated string.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.

+This packet requires local client status.

 ## NET_PACKET_ID_PROFILEMANAGER_DOWNLOAD_PROFILE

 ### Request [Size: Variable]

 The client uses this ID to download a JSON-formatted profile from the server.
 The name of the profile to download is sent as a null-terminated string.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.

 ### Response [Size: Variable]

 The server responds to this request with the JSON-formatted profile.
 The JSON data is sent as a null-terminated string.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.

 ## NET_PACKET_ID_PROFILEMANAGER_GET_ACTIVE_PROFILE

 ### Request [Size: 0]

 The client uses this ID to request the name of the active profile from the server.
 The request contains no data.

-## NET_PACKET_ID_PLUGINMANAGER_GET_PLUGIN_LIST
+### Response [Size: Variable]

 The server responds to this request with the name of the active profile or an empty string if no profile is active.
 This string is sent null-terminated.
 The size of the packet is the size of the string including the null terminator.
 In C, this is strlen() + 1.

+## NET_PACKET_ID_PROFILEMANAGER_ACTIVE_PROFILE_CHANGED

+### Server Only [Size: Variable]

+The server uses this ID to notify the client that the active profile has changed.
+The data contains the name of the active profile as a null-terminated string.
+The size of the packet is the size of the string including the null terminator.
+In C, this is strlen() + 1.

+This packet is sent only to clients that have the NET_CLIENT_FLAG_SUPPORTS_PROFILEMANAGER flag set.

+## NET_PACKET_ID_PROFILEMANAGER_PROFILE_LOADED

+### Server Only [Size: Variable]

+The server uses this ID to notify the active (local) client that a profile has been loaded.
+The data contains the full profile data as a JSON-formatted null-terminated string.
+The size of the packet is the size of the string including the null terminator.
+In C, this is strlen() + 1.

+This packet is sent only to clients that have the NET_CLIENT_FLAG_SUPPORTS_PROFILEMANAGER flag set and have local client status.

+## NET_PACKET_ID_PROFILEMANAGER_PROFILE_ABOUT_TO_LOAD

+### Server Only [Size: 0]

+The server uses this ID to notify all clients that a profile is about to be loaded.
+This packet contains no data.
+Clients should acknowledge this packet with an ACK before the profile load continues.
+The server waits for all ProfileManager-capable clients to acknowledge before proceeding.

+## NET_PACKET_ID_PROFILEMANAGER_PROFILE_LIST_UPDATED

+### Server Only [Size: Variable]

+The server uses this ID to notify a client that the profile list has been updated.
+The data block format is the same as the response for [NET_PACKET_ID_PROFILEMANAGER_GET_PROFILE_LIST](#net_packet_id_profilemanager_get_profile_list).

+## NET_PACKET_ID_PROFILEMANAGER_CLEAR_ACTIVE_PROFILE

+### Client Only [Size: 0]

+The client uses this ID to command the server to clear the active profile.
+The packet contains no data.

+## NET_PACKET_ID_PLUGINMANAGER_GET_PLUGIN_LIST

 ### Request [Size: 0]